fidelthomet/privacy-preserving-proximity-tracing/src/assets/text/en.md

 +++ vis-tracing 3

-A short time later <span class="actor a">Alice</span> feels unwell and shows symptoms.
+A short time later, <span class="actor a">Alice</span> feels unwell and shows symptoms.
 She goes into quarantine and is tested.

 +++ vis-tracing 4